Structure Constants in equivariant oriented cohomology of flag varieties: The structure constants of equivariant oriented cohomology of flag varieties

 One can check that the above coefficients $\bbx_{I_u, I_v}^{I_w}$ agree with the formula \eqref{eq:generalbbx}.
 Note that when computing $\bbx^{I_{w_0}}_{1,1}$, one needs to compute the following coefficients:

 \end{ex}

-As an application, we consider the partial flag variety case.
-Let $J$ be a subset of $[n]$.
-Let $P_J$ be the corresponding parabolic subgroup, $W_J<W$ the corresponding subgroup, and $W^J\subset W$ be the set of minimal length representatives of $W/W_J$.
-We say a set of reduced sequences $I_w$ is $J$-compatible if for each $w=uv, u\in W^J, v\in W_J$, we have $I_w=I_u\cup I_v$, i.e., $I_w$ is the concatenation of $I_u$ with $I_v$.
+As an application, we consider the case of a partial flag variety.
+Let $K$ be a subset of $[n]$.
+Let $P_K$ be the standard parabolic subgroup, $W_K<W$ the corresponding subgroup, and $W^K\subset W$ be the set of minimal length representatives of $W/W_K$.
+We say a set of reduced sequences $I_w$ is $K$-compatible if for each $w=uv, u\in W^K, v\in W_K$, we have $I_w=I_u\cup I_v$, i.e., $I_w$ is the concatenation of $I_u$ with $I_v$.

-\begin{thm} Suppose the set $\{I_w\}$ is $J$-compatible.
-Then for any $v,u\in W^J$, we have
+\begin{thm} Suppose the set $\{I_w\}$ is $K$-compatible.
+Then for any $v,u\in W^K$, we have

-\end{thm} \begin{proof} It follows from \cite[Corollary 8.4]{CZZ2} that $X^*_{I_u}, u\in W^J$ is a basis of $(Q_W^*)^{W_J}$.
+\end{thm} \begin{proof} It follows from \cite[Corollary 8.4]{CZZ2} that $X^*_{I_u}, u\in W^K$ is a basis of $(Q_W^*)^{W_K}$.
 Moreover, from Lemma 4.3 of loc.it., we know $\de_w\bullet (ff')=(\de_w\bullet f)(\de_w \bullet f')$.
-Therefore, $X_{I_u}^*\ X_{I_v}^*\in (Q_W^*)^{W_J}$, so is a linear combination of $X_{I_w}^*, w\in W^J$. \end{proof}
+Therefore, $X_{I_u}^*\ X_{I_v}^*\in (Q_W^*)^{W_K}$, so is a linear combination of $X_{I_w}^*, w\in W^K$. \end{proof}

-Geometrically, under the assumption of this theorem, it follows from \cite[Corollary 8.4]{CZZ2} that $\{X_{I_w}^*\}_{w\in W^J}$ is a basis of $(\bfD_F^*)^{W_J}\cong \hh_T(G/P_J)$.
-So the product $X_{I_u}^*\ X_{I_v}^*, u,v\in W^J$ is a linear combination of $X_{I_w}^*, w\in W^J$.
+Geometrically, under the assumption of this theorem, it follows from \cite[Corollary 8.4]{CZZ2} that $\{X_{I_w}^*\}_{w\in W^K}$ is a basis of $(\bfD_F^*)^{W_K}\cong \hh_T(G/P_K)$.
+So the product $X_{I_u}^*\ X_{I_v}^*, u,v\in W^K$ is a linear combination of $X_{I_w}^*, w\in W^K$.

-\begin{cor}Let $F=F_a$ or $F_m$, and suppose $u\in W$ satisfies that $u\in W^J$ for some $J$ and $u$ is the longest element in $W^J$.
-Then for any $v\in W^J$, $\bbx^{w}_{u,v}=0$ for any $w\in W$, unless $w=u$. \end{cor} \begin{proof}In these cases, the braid relations are satisfied, so the structure constants do not depend on the choice of reduced sequences.
-In other words, fixing $u$ and $J$, we can assume we have chosen $J$-compatible reduced sequences.
-Then Theorem \ref{thm:J} applies, which implies that for any $v\in W^J, w\in W$, we have $\bbx^{I_w}_{u,v}=0$ unless $w\in W^J$ and $w\ge u$.
-Since $u$ is maximal in $W^J$, so $w=u$. \end{proof}
+\begin{cor}Let $F=F_a$ or $F_m$, and suppose $u\in W$ satisfies that $u\in W^K$ for some $K$ and $u$ is the longest element in $W^K$.
+Then for any $v\in W^K$, $\bbx^{w}_{u,v}=0$ for any $w\in W$, unless $w=u$. \end{cor} \begin{proof}In these cases, the braid relations are satisfied, so the structure constants do not depend on the choice of reduced sequences.
+In other words, fixing $u$ and $K$, we can assume we have chosen $K$-compatible reduced sequences.
+Then Theorem \ref{thm:K} applies, which implies that for any $v\in W^K, w\in W$, we have $\bbx^{I_w}_{u,v}=0$ unless $w\in W^K$ and $w\ge u$.
+Since $u$ is maximal in $W^K$, so $w=u$. \end{proof}